-Bozok, ModiRat, Luminosity are the names of other malicious programs that cyber criminals use for the same purpose - to steal sensitive information and/or distribute other malware.
-There is more than one way to trick users into unintentional installation of a RAT (or other type of malware).
-Some of the most popular malware distribution methods are described in the next paragraph.
+Bozok, ModiRat, and Luminosity are example of other malicious programs that cyber criminals use for the same purpose - to steal sensitive information and/or distribute other malware.
+There are a number of ways employed to trick users into unintentional installation of RATs (or other types of malware).
+Some of the most common malware distribution methods are described in the next paragraph.

 How did ExpertRAT infiltrate my computer?

 Files attached to irrelevant emails that are received from unknown, suspicious addresses should not be opened.
-It is worthwhile to mention that cyber criminals disguise their emails as official, important, etc. Website links and attachments in received emails should be opened only when there is not reason to suspect that it could be not safe.
-All software (and files) should be downloaded from official, trustworthy websites.
-Any other sources should not be trusted (examples of unreliable download sources, channels are provided in the previous paragraph).
-Furthermore, installed programs must be updated and/or activated with tools and/or functions that are provided by their official developers, and not some third party, unofficial tools.
-Moreover, it is not even legal to use 'cracking' (unofficial activation) tools to bypass activation of licensed software.
-And finally, it is important to regularly scan the operating system for threats with a reputable antivirus or anti-spyware software and always keep that software up to date.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Note that cyber criminals disguise their emails as official, important, etc. Website links and attachments in received emails should be opened only when you are sure they are safe.
+All software and files should be downloaded from official, trustworthy websites.
+Other sources should not be trusted (examples of dubious download sources, channels are provided above).
+Installed programs must be updated and activated with tools/functions that are provided by their official developers.
+Avoid third party, unofficial tools.
+Furthermore, it is illegal to use 'cracking' (unofficial activation) tools to bypass activation of licensed software.
+Regularly scan the operating system for threats with reputable antivirus or anti-spyware software and keep this software up to date.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 ExpertRAT running in Task Manager as "QuantumChessIT2":